expo/expo/docs/pages/versions/unversioned/sdk/location.md

     -   **deferredUpdatesInterval (_number_)** -- Minimum time interval in miliseconds that must pass since last reported location before all later locations are reported in a batched update.
 Defaults to `0`.
     -   **deferredUpdatesDistance (_number_)** -- The distance in meters that must occur between last reported location and the current location before deferred locations are reported.
 Defaults to `0`.
     -   **showsBackgroundLocationIndicator (_boolean_)** -- A boolean indicating whether the status bar changes its appearance when location services are used in the background.
 Defaults to `false`. (**Takes effect only on iOS 11.0 and later**)
+    -   **foregroundService (_object_)** -- Use this option to put the location service into a foreground state, which will make location updates in the background as frequent as in the foreground state.
+As a downside, it requires a sticky notification, so the user will be aware that your app is running and consumes more resources even if backgrounded. (**Available since Android 8.0**)
+        -   **notificationTitle (_string_)** -- Title of the foreground service notification. *required*
+        -   **notificationBody (_string_)** -- Subtitle of the foreground service notification. *required*
+        -   **notificationColor (_string_)** -- Color of the foreground service notification.
+Accepts `#RRGGBB` and `#AARRGGBB` hex formats. *optional*

+> Deferred updates provide a way to report locations in a batch when the app is in the background state.
+Location updates aren't being deferred in the foreground.

 > Deferred updates provide a way to report locations in a batch when the app is in the background state.
 Location updates aren't being deferred in the foreground.